 1 State Executive Department Member

 8 Pharmacists—At least one pharmacist employed by a chain drug retailer who owns or operates at least 7 pharmacy practice sites, one who is employed by a health care system and one who owns a pharmacy practice site in this State.

 Pharmacists must be able and skilled registered pharmacists in New Jersey:

 Actively engaged in pharmacy

 The Board shall make, adopt, amend, and repeal those rules and regulations necessary for the proper administration and enforcement of this act.
 Those rules and regulations shall be promulgated in accordance with the “Administrative Procedure Act,” P.L.1968, c.
 410 (C.52:14B–1 et seq.).
 Rules pertaining to collaborative drug therapy management and administration of drugs by pharmacists shall be jointly promulgated by the Board and the State Board of Medical Examiners.

 a) Except as otherwise provided in this act, it shall be unlawful for any individual to engage in the practice of pharmacy unless currently licensed to practice under the provisions of this act.

 b) The provisions of this act shall not apply to the sale of any drug by a manufacturer or wholesaler or pharmacy to each other or to a physician, dentist, veterinarian, or other person licensed to prescribe such drugs in their professional practice.

-c) Practitioners authorized under the laws of this State to compound drugs and to dispense drugs directly to their patients in the practice of their respective professions shall meet the standards established by their respective licensing boards with respect to ...
+c) Practitioners authorized under the laws of this State to compound drugs and to dispense drugs directly to their patients in the practice of their respective professions shall meet the standards established by their respective ...